profLewis/librat/README.md

     ./configure; make clean all test

 at the shell prompt.
 Press the `<return>` key to execute the commands.
 The semicolon `;` allows us to put multiple commands on the same line.
-We couldotherwise type them on seperate lines.
+We could otherwise type them on seperate lines.

 📲Configuration
 ============